 - Display a customized thank you page

-- Multiple responses (accept more than one response on a single form)
+- Multiple responses from a single user

-- Response editing (edit responses only before or after submission)
+- Response editing after submission

 - Instant results (redirect users to a page where the graphical summary of the options chosen by other users will be shown)